ShraddhaBhawar/Captcha-Project/README.md

 # Captcha-Project
-Creating a CAPTCHA project is an excellent way to learn about user verification techniques
+Creating a CAPTCHA project is an excellent way to learn about user verification techniques using HTML,CSS,JavaScript.